7 easy ideas to decorate your garden shed

 In a post-lockdown world, we’ve adapted and become used to making the most out of hard to come by indoor space.
 Most of our homes are overflowing with things already and we’re always trying to squeeze in that extra bit of storage wherever we can, but one sizeable storage space that often gets overlooked is the unassuming garden shed.

-With a lick of paint and a few simple outdoor shed decorating ideas, they can be transformed from the garden dumping ground into an appealing additional room..
+With a lick of paint and a few simple decorating ideas for your garden shed, they can be transformed from the garden dumping ground into an appealing additional room.

-So if you’ve got an outhouse or woodshed that’s looking a little worse for wear, here are our 7, easy to implement, DIY garden shed ideas—from simple hacks to total transformations.
+So if you’ve got an outhouse or woodshed that’s looking a little worse for wear, here are our 7, easy-to-implement, DIY decorating garden shed ideas—from simple hacks to total transformations.